-Lab assignments are due at the beginning of your lab section; thereafter late penalties will be applied.
-Late assignments will be penalized 25% per day (including weekends and holidays).
+Late assignments will be penalized 25% for a 24 hour time period (including weekends and holidays).
+After that they will no longer be accepted for grade and will receive 0%.
 Exceptions will only be granted for documented medical or compassionate reasons.
 Written proof must be provided within five working days.
 Only the course instructor can grant exceptions.